Equipping creative professionals to build portfolios with purpose & joy

 Want to make your own core values list?

-1. Google a core values list or take a look at the one I attached to this blog
+1. Google a core values list or take a look at the one I attached to end of this blog post

 2. Circle all the words that resonate with you (hint: don’t obsess)

 3. Your list may look messy.
 You could have 40-60 words circled

 4. Group your selections into five columns of words that have a similar themes (there is no “wrong way” to do this as long as you can make the connections